 Our land, water and air belong to all of us and must be protected for future generations.
 I don’t believe in taking people’s land away and destroying it just so foreign investors and fossil fuel energy companies can reap billions in profits.
 Virginia should be moving away from unnecessary fracked gas pipelines and toward solar, wind and other clean energy sources.

 Unless one is Native American, we are all immigrants and descendants of immigrants.
 Our Commonwealth should be open and welcoming to all.
 These hard working families deserve safe places to live, work and raise their children without fear of deportation.

 I believe in Second Amendment rights, but I also believe in gun safety.
 Virginia should have universal background checks and ban bump stocks, large capacity magazines and assault weapons.
 Domestic abusers and the mentally ill who are a danger to themselves and the community should not be allowed to own guns.
-If you have to be 21 years old to buy alcohol, you should be 21 years old to buy any type of firearm.
+If you have to be 21 years old to buy alcohol or tobacco products, you should be 21 years old to buy any type of firearm.